alemart/surgescript/docs/engine/eventchain.md

 EventChain
 ==========

-An EventChain is an [event](/engine/event) that triggers other events, sequentially, as in a chain of events.
+An EventChain is an [event](/engine/event) that triggers other events sequentially, as in a chain of events.

 Factory
 -------